The Japanese beetle season is upon us once again! Adults were spotted this week in Southern Ontario.

 Japanese beetle are often thought of more as nursery crop or turf pests.
 But the reality is Greenhouse-grown ornamentals are also susceptible if they get exposed to the outdoors when adult JB are around.
 Note that plants grown or kept briefly in a cravo are considered to have been “outside”.
 Better safe than sorry is the mantra here.

-So, if your plants have spent ANY time outside during the flight period of JB (from June 15 until Sept 30), or have been in contact with plants that were, the CFIA needs you to spray if you’re planning on shipping outside of Ontario or going on a JB Certification Program.
+So, if your plants have spent ANY time outside during the flight period of JB (from June 15 until Sept 30), or have been in contact with plants that were, the CFIA needs you to spray if you’re planning on shipping outside of Ontario or need to meet the requirements of the JB module as part of the new Greenhouse Certification Program.
 See Section 5.1 of CFIA Directive 96-15 for more information on types of certifications.

 Knowing WHAT to use: